Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 - Do not smoke for at least thirty days after the surgery.

-Frequently, blepharoplasty is performed alongside other facial surgeries for a more complete and harmonious result:
+Frequently, blepharoplasty is performed alongside other facial surgeries for a more complete and naturally balanced result:

 Blepharoplasty + Facelift